 Seminar marketing can definitely be a big undertaking if you’ve never done it before.
 But, it doesn’t have to be.

-First, if you really think about it, you’re probably effectively giving the same information as you would in a seminar when you now conduct a first consultation with a prospective client.
+First, the COVID-19 pandemic has really opened up the opportunity to do online seminars.
+They were around before that, but consumers were more averse to them, but are far more comfortable these days to joining online presentations.
+That’s a quick and easy way to reduce your expenses.
+Plus you could also pre-record your seminars and show video, which maximizes your time involved as well. which brings me to another benefit.
+Your time is valuable!
+Think about how much you should be making per hour and the number of hours that you give away meeting with individual prospective clients.
+If you really think about it, you’re probably effectively giving the same information as you would in a seminar when you now conduct a first consultation with a prospective client.
 However, when you do that in a seminar presentation format in front of a larger group of prospects, you’re able to get the same information out to several more prospective clients in the same amount of time.
-You will effectively weed out the price-sensitive people who would’ve never paid your fees to begin with and give you more time to spend time with the serious candidates.
+You will effectively weed out the price-sensitive people who would have never have paid your fees to begin with and give you more time to spend time with the serious candidates.

 Also, you don’t have to do multiple seminars each month and do any mass-marketing to get people to those seminars.
 You can simply hold one or two in-house seminars each month in your office and funnel in your prospective clients, whether it’s a prospect that comes in from your website, newsletters, social media, referrals from clients or other professionals, some direct mail, or some other means.
-This idea is to have the opportunity to speak before several people and address the issue of price before it becomes an objection.
+The idea is to have the opportunity to speak before several people and address the issue of price before it becomes an objection.
 If you were to openly quote your fee without the ability to really explain all of the benefits and features that come with that price, it almost always will be a much harder sale and close.
 And, if you wait until the end of your initial meeting to quote your fee, the prospective client is gripping his or her wallet throughout the meeting rather than being open and cooperative (and you’re nervous, too, because you have to pull out the number and present it!).
+Also, you could utilize pre-recorded seminars and have it become a part of a “screening process” that your staff could conduct with the prospective clients on a private virtual seminar given to a prospect before they come in for their free initial consultation with you.

 What If They Come In and Price is Still an Objection?